 To hedge risks associated with the foreign-currency-denominated intercompany transactions, the Company entered into forward foreign exchange contracts which were all settled by the end of December 2021 and were not designated for hedge accounting.
-For the three months ended December 31, 2021 and 2020, realized losses of \$34,000 and \$0.2 million, respectively, related to forward contracts, are recorded in other expense, net.
-For the six months ended December 31, 2021 and 2020, realized losses of \$0.1 million and \$0.4 million, respectively, related to forward contracts, are recorded in other expense, net.
-The Company did not hold any derivative instruments at December 31, 2021.
+There were no realized gains or losses for three and six months ended December 31, 2022.
+For the three and six months ended December 31, 2021, realized losses of \$34,000 and \$0.1 million related to forward contracts, are recorded in other expense, net, respectively.
+The Company did not hold any derivative instruments at December 31, 2022.